seadowg/travel-guides/sf-guide.md

 ### Take The Ferry

 You can grab the ferry to Oakland for around $6 from the Ferry Building.
-It's an awesome trip over the bay and there is even a bar on boar.
+It's an awesome trip over the bay and there is even a bar on board.
 Definitely the way to get there.

 ### Home of Chicken & Waffles (Embarcadero West & Broadway)